Theta Tau: A new era (1976–1991)

-The present day (1991-present)
+The present-day (1991-present)

 In 1991, the central office moved to the 655 Office Building in the Creve Coeur Executive Office Park.
-Michael T. Abraham returned as a permanent staff member with the title Assistant Executive Director in 1992 and was elected Grand Scribe in 1994.
-In 1994, the appointive position of Executive Director was added to the Executive Council.
-Pope, who had served on staff for 37 years, retired in 1996 and was designated Executive Director Emeritus by the Executive Council.
-Abraham was appointed Executive Director.
+Michael T. Abraham returned as a permanent staff member with the title of assistant executive director in 1992 and was elected Grand Scribe in 1994.
+In 1994, the appointive position of executive director was added to the executive council.
+Pope, who had served on staff for 37 years, retired in 1996 and was designated executive director emeritus by the executive council.
+Abraham was appointed executive director.

-Lee C. Haas, Rho '62, was elected Grand Regent in 1996 and reelected in 1998.
-He was instrumental in establishing the Theta Tau Educational Foundation in 1998 and served as its first President.
-In 1999 the foundation sponsored the fraternity's first Leadership Academy replacing the National Conference.
-He presided at the installation of Eta Gamma, Theta Gamma, and Iota Gamma chapters.
+Lee C. Haas was elected Grand Regent in 1996 and reelected in 1998.
+He was instrumental in establishing the Theta Tau Educational Foundation in 1998 and served as its first president.
+In 1999, the foundation sponsored the fraternity's first Leadership Academy which replaced the National Conference.
+Haas presided at the installation of Eta Gamma, Theta Gamma, and Iota Gamma chapters.

-At the fraternity's first convention held in Arizona, Glen A. Wilcox, Omega '90, was elected Grand Regent.
+At the fraternity's first convention held in Arizona, Glen A. Wilcox was elected Grand Regent.
 At the 2000 meeting, many structural changes were made in the constitution and bylaws to more fully integrate the central office into the laws.
-These changes reflected many practices already in place and allowed the Executive Council to focus on its responsibilities as the fraternity's board of directors.
-The convention also endorsed the national fraternity liability insurance standard adopted by the Executive Council in the Spring 1999.
+These changes reflected many practices already in place and allowed the executive council to focus on its responsibilities as the fraternity's board of directors.
+The convention also endorsed the national fraternity liability insurance standard adopted by the executive council in the spring of 1999.

-In 2000, past Grand Regent Haas presided at the installation of Kappa Gamma chapter at the Virginia Commonwealth University.
-VCU had begun its engineering school in 1996 with 92 students, and a Theta Tau Colony was established with the assistance of eleven brothers, including Lee Haas and Michael Livingston.
+In 2000, past Grand Regent Haas presided at the installation of the Kappa Gamma chapter at the Virginia Commonwealth University.
 Grand Regent Wilcox presided at the installation of Lambda Gamma at Clemson University on January 13, 2001, and he later presided at the installations of Mu Gamma and Nu Gamma in the spring of 2003.
 In November 2001, the central office moved from the St. Louis metropolitan area to Austin, Texas, and the fraternity's archives were moved from a room in the Alpha chapter house to the central office.